drvolcano/Volumio-ESP32/README.md

 ## Debugging
 /lib/LibDebug/LibDebug.h can be used to send debugging messages to COM port.
-Valöue 0 disables debugging, 1 is normal level, 2 extended (if available)
+Value 0 disables debugging, 1 is normal level, 2 extended (if available)

 ## The project contains the following libraries: